syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a value that indicates whether to display or hide checkbox for all TreeView nodes.
+Gets or sets a value that indicates to display or hide checkbox for all TreeView nodes.